huggingface/huggingface.js/packages/tasks/src/tasks/text-generation/about.md

 ### Instruction Models

 A model trained for text generation can be later adapted to follow instructions.
-You can try some of the most powerful instruction-tuned open access models like Mixtral 8x7B, Cohere Command R+, Meta Llama3 70B, etc [at Hugging Chat](https://huggingface.co/chat).
+You can try some of the most powerful instruction-tuned open-access models like Mixtral 8x7B, Cohere Command R+, and Meta Llama3 70B [at Hugging Chat](https://huggingface.co/chat).

 ### Code Generation